pingcap/docs/tidb-cloud/serverless-tier-limitations.md

 - Each Serverless Tier cluster has the following limitations:
     - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB (logical size) of OLAP storage.
     - The compute resource is limited to 1 vCPU and 1 GiB RAM.
     - **Note**: In the coming months, we intend to offer a usage-based billing plan for additional resources and higher performance, while still keeping offering the free starter plan.
-In the coming releases, the limitations of the free serverless tier might be changed.
+In the coming releases, the limitations of the free Serverless Tier might be changed.

 ## Connection